 Choose the Right Plants for Your Wall, or the Right Wall for Your Plants

-Perhaps the most important part of creating a vertical garden indoors is choosing plants that will thrive together, in the available light in your home.
+Perhaps the most important part of how to create a vertical garden indoors is choosing plants that will thrive together.
 Different plants have different light, space, and water requirements, so you want to choose plants that have similar needs and can grow well on the same wall.

-If you want to grow a vertical garden on a specific place in your home, it’s important to choose plants that will do well there.
-Or if you want to grow a particular kind of vertical garden, like an herb garden, then it needs to be placed in an area with adequate light.
+If you want to grow a vertical garden in a specific place in your home, it’s important to choose plants that will do well there.
+Also, if you want to grow a particular kind of vertical garden, like an herb garden, then it needs to be placed in an area with adequate light.
 Here are some tips to help you decide.

-If you have a sunny area with windows that face south or west, and gets direct sunlight for five or more hours a day, then you have bright light conditions.
+If you have a sunny area with windows that face south or west, which gets direct sunlight for five or more hours a day, you have bright light conditions.

-If you have an area with windows that face east or north, or windows that are in the shade, then you have low light conditions.
+If you have an area with windows that face east or north or windows in the shade, you have low light conditions.

-If you have a room with only small shaded windows or no windows at all, you have no light.
+If you have a room with only small shaded windows or no windows at all, you have no sunlight.

-Believe it or not, you can find houseplants that will thrive in any of these lighting conditions, even if you choose not to add artificial light.
+Believe it or not, you can find houseplants that will thrive in any of these lighting conditions.
+You might not even need to add artificial grow lights.
 But an indoor vertical garden shouldn’t mix plant species that like different lighting conditions.

 Plants for Your Lighting

-These are just some examples of plants that live well indoors in different lighting conditions.
-Knowing that you have so many plant varieties to choose from may help inspire you to get creative and make your vertical garden more diverse.
+Below are some examples of plants that live well indoors, in different lighting conditions.
+Knowing that you have so many plant varieties to choose from may inspire you to get creative and make your vertical garden more diverse.

 Bright Light Plants